 Blessed are those whose iniquities are forgiven, whose sins are covered.

-Blessed is the man whose sin the Lord does not reckon, in whose mouth is no deceit.
+Blessed is the man whose sin the Lord does not reckon, in whose mouth is no guile.

 Because I kept silent, my bones grew old through my groaning all the day long.